Education and Schools in Thailand

 Expat parents should note that popular schools have long waiting lists and admission may be based on language proficiency and academic achievement.
 Requirements vary from school to school, but it's always best to start the admissions and enrolment process as early as possible.

-Fees for international schools in Thailand tend to be very high, depending on a student's age and the school.
-Expats would do well to try and negotiate an education allowance into their contract, otherwise even the most lucrative payout can end up being spent on tuition costs.
+Fees for international schools in Thailand tend to be high and expats would do well to try and negotiate an education allowance into their contract.